matter-labs/hardhat-zksync/packages/hardhat-zksync-vyper/README.md

       optimizer: {
         enabled: true, // optional.
 True by default
         mode: '3' // optional.
-3 by default, z to optimize bytecode size },
+3 by default, z to optimize bytecode size
+        fallback_to_optimizing_for_size: false, // optional.
+Try to recompile with optimizer mode "z" if the bytecode is too large
+      },
       experimental: {
         dockerImage: '', // deprecated